-As a rule, many of us live fairly sedentary lives — tied to a computer, office or some repetitive task.
+Many of us live somewhat sedentary lives — tied to a computer, office or some repetitive task.
 Even if we exercise, our movements tend to be somewhat restricted — we move our bodies in routine or habitual ways.

 These can be used individually throughout the day to help keep the body relaxed and open.
 As a sequence, they can also be useful to do prior to a formal ‘sitting’ practise.

 This one, I must warn you, comes straight from Play School (I’ve always maintained that we learn the most useful stuff in kindergarten) — and you might feel a little silly doing it.
 Ultimately though, who cares, if it can help you to feel more relaxed?

 How to do it

 Simply shake your body.
 I like to start with the hands, then move up through the forearms and upper arms to the shoulders.
 I add in the torso, then one leg, then the other — and I shake everything with the intention of getting it to feel as floppy and jelly-like as possible.

 While writing the instructions above I did a Google search for ‘Shake Your Sillies Out’, hoping to find an appropriate image to illustrate the technique.
 Interestingly, I found a whole site dedicated to ‘Brain Wave Vibration’, a modality based on this one technique.
 Included is a nice little article on Shaking Your Sillies Out, as well as a You Tube infomercial, which isn’t so bad.
 Or, get right into the spirit of it by singing along with The Wiggles.

 If you think of your body as a city-like network of arteries and veins distributing blood, oxygen and energy — then the joints could be seen as the major intersections.
 As such, they’re the places where you might get traffic jams.
 It the city, you often have to wait to clear such blockages.
 In the body however, you just have to move them.